92bondstreet/don-diego/readme.md

 Getting start
 ----

-You can run with  `node app.js` and browse 2 pages to `http://localhost:3000/` and `http://localhost:3000/about`
+You can run with  `node app.js` and browse 2 pages on `http://localhost:3000/` and `http://localhost:3000/about`.Try also a non defined page to load a 404 error page template.

 With `NODE_ENV`, you can define the mode: development or production.
 For example, create the environment variable `NODE_ENV` with `production` value to set production environment: